 Mistake 5: Saving money by forgoing a home inspection

 Many buyers start to get sticker shock as they calculate the cost of the closing, home insurance, taxes and future upgrades.
 While it can be appealing to nix some home-buying costs, it’s vital that buyers go through with a home inspection.

-The American Society of Home Inspectors says that the average cost of a home inspection is $450.
+The U.S. Department of Housing and Urban Development data shows that the average cost of a home inspection is between $300-500.
 While that may seem like a lot, most issues or defects identified in the inspection would cost much more than that to fix down the road.

 The market is hot for first-time buyers, but playing the game smart is the key to your home buying success.
-To get started on buying your first home, call, email or chat and we’ll provide insights that will help you avoid the above mistakes and secure the home you’ve been waiting for.
+To get started on buying your first home, contact Edina Realty or your agent and we’ll provide insights that will help you avoid these common first-time buyer mistakes.